mizzy/serverspec/README.md

 # Serverspec

-RSpec tests for your provisioned servers
+RSpec tests for your servers provisioned by Puppet, Chef and so on

 ----